-Notably, if destructive collisions do indeed deplete the inner part of the cusp, stars are unlikely to achieve evolve through GW emission in multiple inspiraling orbits all the way to $R_T$.
-The EMRI rate must therefore be reduced by the possibiity of destructive collisions.
-The TDE rate may also be affected, since some stars on eccentric orbits and $r\sim R_h$ could suffer collisions before finally being scattered into $J<J_{LC}$, but since only a several orbits are required prior to the filan plunge below $R_T$, this effect should be small.
+Notably, if DCs do indeed deplete the inner part of the cusp, stars are unlikely to evolve through GW emission in multiple inspiraling orbits all the way to $R_T$.
+The EMRI rate must therefore be reduced by the possibility of DCs.
+The TDE rate may also be affected, since some stars on eccentric orbits and $r\sim R_h$ could suffer collisions before finally being scattered into $J<J_{LC}$, but since only several orbits are required prior to the final plunge below $R_T$, this effect should be small.
 In any case, it is clear that collisions must be accounted for in any analysis of the rates of destructive processes in stellar cusps.